lisamelton/video_transcoding/README.md

 You'll then need to preview both and decide which to use.

 When input is a disc image directory instead of a single file, the `detect-crop` tool doesn't use MPlayer, nor does it print out commands to preview the crop.

-Be aware that the algorithm to determine optimal shape always crops from the top and bottom or from the left and right, never from both axes.

 ### Using `convert-video`